baileym12/master-guard/README.md

-# master-guard
+# Master Guard

-master-guard is a small open source file integrity monitoring tool for Linux systems.
+Master Guard is a small open source file integrity monitoring tool for Linux systems.
-It helps detect unauthorized file changes by storing trusted SHA-256 hashes for selected files, then scanning for drift.
+It helps detect unauthorized file changes by storing trusted SHA-256 hashes for selected files, then scanning for changes.

-## what it does
+## What it does

 - creates a trusted baseline snapshot of one or more paths
 - detects file modifications by comparing SHA-256 hashes
 - detects newly added files
 - detects deleted files
-- allows manual approval of expected changes and baseline refresh
+- allows manual approval of expected changes

-## how it works
+## How it works

-1. run init to scan selected paths and write baseline metadata + file hashes to a local JSON file
+1. run init to scan selected paths and write metadata and file hashes to a local JSON file
 2. run scan to compare current file state with baseline
 3. if expected changes happened, run approve to update the baseline

-this is useful for detecting suspicious changes in directories like:

-- /etc
-- /usr/bin
-- any custom directory you choose

-## requirements
+## Requirements

-- linux (developed for ubuntu-style environments)
 - python 3.10+

-## installation
+## Installation

 from the project root: